-While purchasing a solar street light or any other types of solar-powered light, both the Lumens and the Wattage of a lamp.
+While purchasing a solar street light or any other types of solar-powered light, both the Lumens and the Wattage must be taken into consideration.
 The wattage provides the needed power from the solar power and battery system to power the solar light fixture for the required amount of time and the Lumens determines how much light is given off by the lamp.
 However, choosing a solar light with higher Lumens and lower Wattage LED lamps will provide the best lighting with the lowest energy costs.
 Click Here to know more about different Solar Lights with different LED Wattages.